STAFF

 Uganda Office

-• Violet Alinda (Director, Voice and Participation and Uganda Country Lead)
+• Violet Alinda (Head Program and Engagement and Country Lead)

 View Twaweza’s organogram here to see all Twaweza staff and Board members.